-Editing I will introduce students to the basic concepts of visual storytelling, technical skills and artistry.
+Editing 1 introduces students to the basic concepts of visual storytelling, technical skills and artistry.
 Students are introduced to theoretical concepts as well as become familiar with the editing stations, the workflow, and the software and its various tools.
 Students will be introduced to themes, how to build tension and elicit an emotional response through relevant assignments and various editing techniques.

-Now that students have learned the basics of creating a script, this course takes them on a deep dive into the genres most relevant to digital and second screen entertainment.
-From watching, reading and writing, students will learn the techniques unique to dramatic and comedic television episodes or webisodes.
-Students will create a “beat sheet” for a webisode in their favourite genre.
-Using this beat sheet, students are guided through the next process of creating a treatment.
-The final assignment for this course will be to write the first draft of a script with a focus on the techniques unique to their genre of choice.
+With the basics of screenwriting under their belts, Genre Writing takes students on a deep dive into the genres most relevant to digital and second screen entertainment.
+From watching, reading and writing, students will learn the techniques unique to creating genre film, viral content, television or webisodes.
+Students will learn to classify, analyze and identify genre conventions, and then will practice using these conventions in scene writing exercises.
+They will also be tasked with creating a “beat sheet” for a short film, webisode or piece of viral content in their favourite genres.
+Using their beat sheets, students will be guided through the process of writing first drafts of their scripts, as well as giving and receiving notes.
+The final assignment for this course will be to write a final script with a focus on the techniques unique to students’ genres of choice

 The Motion Graphics and Visual FX course introduces the students to the Adobe After Effects software and the concepts and design techniques surrounding motion graphics and visual effects.
-Motion Graphics centers on animated graphic design, title sequences, lower thirds etc. And the visual effects components combine existing footage with computer generated imagery that is commonly used when creating environmental effects such as adding snow, smoke, lightening, rain or manipulating the sky or used in logo removal.
-Students learn to create and manipulate after effects and use them accordingly.
-Students learn how to use the interface and how to create compositions, layer basics and layer transformation properties, as well as create and view masks and use multiple masks.
+Motion Graphics centers on animated graphic design, compositing, title sequences, etc. The visual effects components combine existing footage with computer-generated imagery that is commonly used when creating environmental effects such as adding snow, smoke, lightning, rain or manipulating the sky or used in logo removal.
+Students learn to create and manipulate After Effects and use it according to their needs.
+Students learn how to use the interface and how to create compositions, layer basics and layer transformation properties, as well as create and view masks, green screen applications, colour grading and sound.
 Other properties and techniques of After Effects are explored.